Can You Take a Loan for Legal Fees? Getting Money for Your Lawsuit

 Even if you are eligible, the total amount of unsecured loans you may take is restricted to up to 18 times your monthly income.
 From June 2019, you may only take unsecured loans up to 12 times your monthly income.

 Borrowing from moneylenders

 Licensed moneylenders may also lend you money for your lawsuit.
 The amount you can borrow depends on the type of loan.
 For secured loans, you can obtain a loan of any amount.
 For unsecured loans, the amount depends on your annual income.

 For example, rule 19 of the Moneylenders Rules restricts loans to a maximum of $3,000 if your annual income is less than $20,000.
 Regardless of your annual income level, you can also be charged only up to 4% interest per month on the loan and any unpaid and/or late payments.

 Licensed moneylenders may also charge administrative fees.
 For example, for the initial grant of the loan or late fees.

 You should ensure that the moneylender is licensed before agreeing to the loan as they are required to comply with the Moneylenders Act and other laws.
 Unlicensed moneylenders, or more commonly known as loansharks, do not comply with the law and may charge exorbitant interest rates or harass you to recover the loan.

-More information about borrowing from licensed moneylenders can be found here.
+More information about borrowing from licensed moneylenders can be found in our other article.

 Borrowing from your lawyer

 The Legal Profession Act, which governs legal professionals including lawyers in Singapore, does not outright prohibit lawyers from lending money to their clients for lawsuits.

 However, it is uncommon for lawyers to do so as this may conflict with the lawyer’s duty to act objectively in their clients’ best interests.